 Cole graduated Colorado College and is working as an assistant at William Morris Endeavor.
 Ella is attending Parsons School of Design.
 Kamala says their "family time" involves lots of Sunday dinners.

 “She spends days thinking about the menu, grinding her own pepper, driving all over town just to find that one ingredient that we need,” Doug told The Hollywood Reporter.
 “I’ve gotten pretty handy in the kitchen as her sous-chef.”

 It's been clear from day one that Doug is all-in to help his wife win.
 He hit the campaign trail with the California senator in 2018 and 2019 and was there for many of her big moments.
 In June 2019, Doug helped escort a protestor off stage, after the man jumped on the stage where Kamala was speaking and grabbed her microphone.
-Not only did Doug go hard for Kamala's 2020 presidential campaign, he's equally in it as she has become the vice presidential nominee.
-As a lawyer for the DLA Piper Law Firm, who worked out of both their D.C. and California offices, Doug has taken a leave of absence following Joe Biden's appointment.
+Not only did Doug go hard for Kamala's 2020 presidential campaign, he was equally in it as she became the vice presidential nominee.
+As a lawyer for the DLA Piper Law Firm, who worked out of both their D.C. and California offices, Doug left his job following Joe Biden's appointment.

 In his GQ piece, Doug writes, "That changed the day Joe Biden called and asked her to join the ticket as his running mate.
 On that day it quickly became clear that this wasn’t just about my love for my wife, but also about my love for this country.
 Stepping back from my career as an entertainment lawyer was a decision that we made together—this was about something bigger than either of us."